trinhduc/learn-http-basic/README.md

 # learn-http-basic

-There are some of the things beginners want to learn quickly about that are not covered:
+There are some of the things beginners want to learn quickly :

 - How to issue a basic GET request and access response body, status and headers